ymirsky/GhostBusters/README.md

 * This version selects the best model based on validation loss during training (not AUC like in the paper).
 This may influence the results.

-# The CT-GAN Code
+# The Code
 The code has been written with OOP in mind.
-This repo contains example scripts for perfoming every step of GhostBusters, and the primary source code [GB_model.py](GB_model.py).
+This repo contains example scripts for performing every step of GhostBusters, and the primary source code [GB_model.py](GB_model.py).
 The code is organized as follows:

 An all-in-one tool:
 * **[GhostBusters.py](GhostBusters.py)**	: a CLI tool for processing datasets, training models, and making predictions.
 See below for more details.

 Example scripts for using the GhostBusters in Python:
 * **[1-preprocess_dataset.py](1-preprocess_dataset.py)**	: An example script for using the dataset creator.
 The code (1) takes a video, (2) detects all road signs in each frame using a pre-trained [model](https://github.com/aarcosg/traffic-sign-detection) (you must download the model using the link below), (3) extracts four versions of each road sign (one for each expert) and then saves them to a directory.
 * **[2-train_GB.py](2-train_GB.py)**	: An example script for training the GhostBusters on a preprocessed dataset.
-You must provide *three* seperate preprocessed datasets (folders): one based on real signs, one based on fake signs (phantoms), and one with no signs in it (extracted automatically be the dataset creator when processing a 'real sign' dataset.
+You must provide *three* separate preprocessed datasets (folders): one based on real signs, one based on fake signs (phantoms), and one with no signs in it (extracted automatically be the dataset creator when processing a 'real sign' dataset.
 * **[3-execute_GB.py](3-execute_GB.py)**	: An example script for using the GhostBusters to make predictions on a preprocessed dataset.

-Source code files (the implimentation):
+Source code files (the implementation):
-* **[GB_extractor.py](GB_extractor.py)**	: The class for making preprocessed datasets from videos or images (videos are preffered).
+* **[GB_extractor.py](GB_extractor.py)**	: The class for making preprocessed datasets from videos or images (videos are required for the depth [optical] expert).
 The extractor has a dependency on the Tensorflow Object Detection API which has a subdependency on the protobuf library (see below for details).
 To use it, you also need the pre-trained model (see below).
 * **[GB_model.py](GB_model.py)**			: The class for training a Ghostbuster model using three preprocessed datasets (folders): real, fake, nosign.
 * **[utils.py](utils.py)**			: Helper functions used by the extractor and training classes.

+## Installation
-## Implementation Notes:
+Implementation nodes:
 * Tested on an Ubuntu System with 256GB RAM, Xeon E7 CPUs: using one Nvidia Titan RTX (24GB), Driver 450.51.05, CUDA Version 11.0.
 * Tested using Anaconda 3.8.5, Keras with the tensorflow back-end v2.3, and v2.2 GPU (see [environment.yaml](environment.yaml))

-### Installation - Model training and Execution ONLY
+### Installation for Model Training and Execution ONLY
-1. [Download the pre-trained models from here](https://drive.google.com/file/d/1nhqo9cYH3QZSzn3kCIv9JmL6tdeW3Or5/view?usp=sharing) and put them into the 'models' directory.
+1. Download the pre-trained models [from here](https://drive.google.com/file/d/1nhqo9cYH3QZSzn3kCIv9JmL6tdeW3Or5/view?usp=sharing) and put them into the 'models' directory.
-2. If you want to train/execute the model on our datasets, then [download them from here](https://drive.google.com/file/d/1bi0sklYmd83i6qcBQ45VNSdKqYio4r1k/view?usp=sharing) and put them into the 'data' directory.
+2. If you want to train/execute the model on our datasets, then download them [from here](https://drive.google.com/file/d/1bi0sklYmd83i6qcBQ45VNSdKqYio4r1k/view?usp=sharing) and put them into the 'data' directory.
 3. Install the dependencies:
 ```
 pip install --upgrade tensorflow keras pandas
 ```

-### Installation - Dataset Creator
+### Installation for using the Dataset Creator
 For creating a new dataset, you will need access to the TensorFlow Object Detection API, Protobuf, and OpenCV
-1. [Download the pre-trained object deteciton model (faster_rcnn_inception_resnet_v2_atrous) from here](https://drive.google.com/file/d/1mp98ICdmvsdF_ys12pKLJjjE2u7VilNa/view?usp=sharing) and put it in the models directory ([origional source](https://github.com/aarcosg/traffic-sign-detection) ).
+1. Download the pre-trained object detection model (faster_rcnn_inception_resnet_v2_atrous) [from here](https://drive.google.com/file/d/1mp98ICdmvsdF_ys12pKLJjjE2u7VilNa/view?usp=sharing) and put it in the models directory ([original source](https://github.com/aarcosg/traffic-sign-detection)).
 2. Install the Tensorflow Object Detection API ([complete instructions here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html)):
 	1. Install Google Protobuf:
 		1. Run: ```sudo apt-get install autoconf automake libtool curl make g++ unzip```